davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.boulders/index.md

 #### Part I: Boulders

 I've created a new project to get you started.
-Please download and modify Boulders instead of creating a new project via BlueJ.
 There's a `Canvas` class that helps display our objects, a Boulder class (that's smart enough to wrap instances around at the edges of the screen), and a `BoulderSim` class that's mostly empty at this point.
 First you'll make a few small improvements to the Boulder class, then define methods in the `BoulderSim` class.

 - Open the `Boulder` class.
 Try to understand this class by reading its fields and available methods.
-You'll see quite a bit of similarities with the Circle class, except that Boulders keep track of velocities.
-Note that it has a constructor, and the constructor expects the user to pass in most of the information about the new boulder they want (position, speed, size).
+You'll see quite a bit of similarities with the `Circle` class, except that `Boulders` keep track of velocities.
+Note that it has a constructor, and the constructor expects the user to pass in most of the information about the new boulder they want (including its initial position, velocities, and size).

-- Create a couple `Boulders` and test them out on canvas.
+- Create a couple `Boulders` and test them out.
 Check their state after running `updatePosition()` to see what that does.

 - Create the `toString()`.
 It returns a String describing the boulder's state.
 It should include the size, position, and speed (see below on how it's supposed to be formatted).